-Traffic Conditions/Impact: Presently there is very heavy traffic on South Washington Avenue and Metlar's Lane, and with no improvements, high density development would have a negative impact in this area.
+Avenue and Metlar's Lane, and with no improvements, high density development would have a negative impact in this area.
 However, several improvements are recommended in the 1983 Master Plan which when complete will releive this area of a significant traffic impact and will improve the movement of traffic on the existing roads.
-Particularly this is true of several Metlar's Lane intersection improvements, and the Route 18 connection, as a freeway, with I-237.
+Particularly this is true of several Metlar's Lane intersection improvements, and the Route 18 connection, as a freeway, with I-287.

-- Special Site Constraints: The soils (Klinesville) on this site are almost entirely of the type that present "moderate" limitations to development.
-There do not appear to be any significant constraints to site development. - 20 Expressed interest in development: unknown - Recommendation: This site would be appropriate for a Planned Residential Development with a gross density of 10-12 units per acre including townhouses, patio houses, stacked flats, and limited garden apartments.
+Special Site Constraints: The soils (Klinesville) on this site are almost entirely of the type that present "moderate" limitations to development.
+There do not appear to be any significant constraints to site development.

+Recommendation: This site would be appropriate for a Planned Residential Development with a gross density of 10-12 units per acre including townhouses, patio houses, stacked flats, and limited garden apartments.